pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/js/JS Advanced Concepts/20_Closures.md

 <strong>Code Walkthrough</strong>:

-- When we first call the outerFunction, we have this outerVariable which we set to 'outside'
+- When we first call the `outerFunction`, we have this `outerVariable` which we set to 'outside'
-- The reason why we're able to access the outerVariable inside the of innerFunction is because of the Closures.
+- The reason why we're able to access the outerVariable inside the of innerFunction is because of the `Closures`.
-- When the outerFunction runs, the outerVariable is only available inside the outerFunction (but this function is done executing)
+- When the `outerFunction` runs, the outerVariable is only available inside the `outerFunction` (but this function is done executing)

 ```js
 //This line executes all the innerFunction code